Mynydd Dinas (Dinas Mountain) near Newport Pembrokeshire

-Go over the stile and you are now just below the rocky outcrop.
+Go over the stile and you are now just below the rocky outcrop, the smaller outcrop is known as Carn Fron and the larger outcrop behind is known as Carn Gwiber.
 To get to the top, walk around it's left hand side past the old enclosure with a small overgrown pond in it.

-Fine views over the beautiful countryside can be enjoyed from the peak of Y Bryn.
+Fine views over the beautiful countryside can be enjoyed from the peak of Carn Gwiber.

-From Y Bryn you can follow a path that leads all the way to Newport via the lower slopes of carningli Mountain.
+From here you can follow a path that leads all the way to Newport via the lower slopes of Carningli Mountain.

 Wildlife to look out for: